zuoweitan/localAI/README.md

 - Devices with Snapdragon 8 Gen 3
 - Devices with Snapdragon 8 Gen 4

+Note: Different phones have different default frequency limits for their NPUs, and the same chip from different manufacturers may have varying inference speeds.

 ### Possibly Support (Not verified)

 - Snapdragon 6gen1 8sgen3 7+gen3 7gen1 7+gen2